From the MCG Training Director, Christopher Drescher, PhD

 Other Educational Opportunities:

-of Psychiatry & Health Behavior’s Grand Rounds series that features guest speakers
+Psychiatry & Health Behavior’s Grand Rounds series that features guest speakers of

-important clinical topics germane to the fields of psychiatry and psychology.
+clinical topics germane to the fields of psychiatry and psychology.

 - Half to full day workshops are typically provided several times each year on topics